fbpx Skip to content

 USDA Loans Georgia

 Did you know that 120 out of Georgia’s 159 counties are rural?
-This gives plenty of opportunities for people looking to buy a new home in Georgia to apply for a USDA loan.
-Georgia USDA loans are backed by the US Department of Agriculture and are aimed at giving rural areas a boost with favorable loan amount terms.
+This gives plenty of opportunities for people looking to buy a new home in Georgia by applying for a USDA loan.
+Georgia USDA loans are aimed at giving rural areas a boost with favorable loan amount terms.

-Rural areas need help to keep their population, particularly in Georgia, and USDA loans make purchasing a home in quieter rural areas more appealing.
-The purpose is to improve the living standards of people already living there and to bring in more people wishing to relocate to the beautiful Georgia rural scenery.
+Rural areas need help to keep their population, particularly in Georgia, and USDA loans give an opportunity to buy a home in quieter rural areas.
+The purpose is to improve the living standards of people already living there and to bring in more people wishing to relocate to beautiful Georgia.

 Atlanta, South Fulton, Savannah, and Augusta usually attract the attention of a first-time home buyer but there are suburban and rural areas just outside these cities that offer peaceful and quality living while still within driving distance from these bustling areas.

 The main advantage of USDA loan programs is that they come with low, fixed interest rates and no housing down payment requirements.
-First-time home buyers find USDA home loans more achievable to enter the property ladder and make rural Georgia their forever home.
+The required 1% USDA guarantee fee can be included in the borrower loan First-time home buyers find USDA home loans more achievable to enter the property ladder and make rural Georgia their forever home.
 With such large rural expanses, the Peach State can become your home and you can benefit from excellent living standards slightly removed from Georgia cities.

-Why Should I Choose a USDA Rural Development Loan in Georgia?
+Why Choose a Rural Development Loan in Georgia?

 Appealing interest rates

-With the backing of the U.S. Department of Agriculture, USDA loans come with lower interest rates compared to conventional loans.
+With the backing of the U.S. Department of Agriculture, USDA loans come with a lower interest rate compared to conventional loans.
 This makes it easier for a first-time home buyer to repay a mortgage and ultimately pay less in interest charges.

 USDA interest rates are also fixed.
 The monthly mortgage payment doesn’t change and it’s easier for borrowers to project their financial planning.